ytthuan/LeoSQLServerRServices/FraudDetection/SQLR/README.md

 ### Introduction:
 -------------------------

 Fraud detection is an important machine learning application.
 In this template, the online purchase transaction fraud detection scenario (for the online merchants, detecting whether a transaction is made by the original owner of payment instrument) is used as an example.
-This on-prem implementation with SQL Server R Servicds is equivalent to the [Azure ML template for Online Fraud Detection](https://gallery.cortanaanalytics.com/Collection/Online-Fraud-Detection-Template-1).
+This on-prem implementation with SQL Server R Services is equivalent to the [Azure ML template for Online Fraud Detection](https://gallery.cortanaanalytics.com/Collection/Online-Fraud-Detection-Template-1).

-For customers that prefers and on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevScaleR.
+For customers that prefers an on-prem solution, the implementation with SQL Server R Services is a great option, which takes advantage of the power of SQL Server and RevScaleR.
 In this template, we implemented all steps in SQL stored procedures, where data cleaning, data preprocessing and feature engineering are implemented in pure SQL, while the model training, scoring and evaluation steps are implemented with SQL stored procedures calling R (Microsoft R Server) code.

 All the steps can be executed on SQL Server client environment (such as SQL Server Management Studio), as well as from other applications.
 We provide a Windows PowerShell script which invokes the SQL scripts and demonstrate the end-to-end modeling process.